 Fit the trimmer guard/combination guard (A) intended for use with the trimmer head/plastic blades.
+CAUTION!
+Ensure that the guard extension is fitted.

 Hang the trimmer guard/combination guard (A) on the two hooks on the plate holder (M).
 Bend the guard around the shaft and tighten it with the bolt (L) on the opposite side of the shaft.
 Use the locking pin (C).
 Place the locking pin in the groove on the screw head and tighten.
 See diagram.

-- Fit the drive disc (B) on the output shaft. - Centre the metal cup (P) on the drive disc's blade guide. - Turn the blade shaft until one of the holes in the drive disc aligns with the corresponding hole in the gear housing. - Insert the locking pin (C) in the hole to lock the shaft.
+• Fit the drive disc (B) on the output shaft.

+- Turn the blade shaft until one of the holes in the drive disc aligns with the corresponding hole in the gear housing. - Insert the locking pin (C) in the hole to lock the shaft. - Screw on the trimmer head/plastic blades (H) in the opposite direction to the direction of rotation.

-- Screw on the trimmer head/plastic blades (H) in the opposite direction to the direction of rotation. - To dismantle, follow the instructions in the reverse order.
+• To dismantle, follow the instructions in the reverse order.